 Rosedale United Church

 N. James Swan Memorial Scholarship Fund

 The following donors generously supported our Capital Campaign.
-Thanks to you, we’ve built a new Youth Centre in the heart of Regent Park.
+Thanks to you, we’ve built the new Bill Graham Youth Centre in the heart of Regent Park.

 Cathy and the Honourable Bill Graham

 Nancy and Rod Bolger